Julian is a filmmaker and photographer. He received his M.A. in Communication from Wichita State and currently works for Yale University.

 2. Tour de France Pile-Up

-During the Tour de France this year, a woman holding a sign caused a mass pileup of competitors when she tried to get the attention of one of the cameras capturing the race.
+During the Tour de France in 2021, a woman holding a sign caused a mass pileup of competitors when she tried to get the attention of one of the cameras capturing the race.
 The cardboard sign bore an affectionate message to her grandparents, long-time fans of the race.

 The woman faced away from the cyclists and stepped onto the road—which is when German rider Tony Martin hit her, setting off a dominoes-like series of collisions.
 The instance went immediately viral, and French authorities began searching for the woman with the intent to bring her to trial for the incident.